Meme1079/NoteSkin-Selector/README.md

 - DO NOT DOWNLOAD 0.5.3b
 - DO NOT PRESS [SPACE] WHEN YOUR IN A DIALOGUE

-# Credits on the NoteSkins Used here
+# Credits on the NoteSkins/NoteSplashes Used here

 ### [VS. Sonic](https://gamebanana.com/mods/316022) | Majin Notes